Skip to content

 • To change these data you must have the correct permissions to edit the event.

-• You will see “n/a” (not applicable) beside the status or profile of an event group if all events in the group do not have the same status or the same profile.
+• You’ll see “n/a” (not applicable) beside the status or profile of an event group if all events in the group don’t have the same status or the same profile.

-The event for which info is displayed on the tabs of the inspector, is the event whose text is red in the event structure at the left.
+The event for which information appears on the tabs of the inspector, is the event whose text is red in the event structure at the left.
 We call this event the focus of the inspector.

 An event group can also be the focus of the inspector.
 This way, you can enter details for all events in the entire event group simultaneously (see below).